HarryCoburn/tracery-python-extended/README.md

 This is an implementation of the earlier version of the [Tracery](https://github.com/galaxykate/tracery/tree/master) library by Kate Compton into Python.
 This is not Tracery2, nor the tracery2 branch in the project above.
 Those features may get added later and I will likely extend it further once I use it in some of my other projects.

+## Where I'm at

+The program is now functional in all of the basics.
+It can now be extended or modified for new features.

 ## Why convert it?

 I did this conversion as my first personal project for [boot.dev](https://boot.dev).
 I have played several games that used random text generation or took a base text and changed it based on who was talking.
 Tracery seemed like the way to go, but it was in JS.